SuhyunKimm/Milestone1_Group001/Software_Design_Document.md

+System Functionality: <br/>
-- System Functionality: System will accept user inputs, such as the name of the food or a specified range of nutritional data, and retrieve the results with a visual representation of the information.
+- System will accept user inputs, such as the name of the food or a specified range of nutritional data, and retrieve the results with a visual representation of the information.
-- Features and Functionalities:
+Features and Functionalities:<br/>
-Food Search: Allow users to search for food using a search bar, display results and nutritional information for individual food.
+- Food Search: Allow users to search for food using a search bar, display results and nutritional information for individual food.
-Nutrition Breakdown: Allow users to view and choose food from a list, and graphically demonstrate the nutrient breakdown using pie charts and bar graphs.
+- Nutrition Breakdown: Allow users to view and choose food from a list, and graphically demonstrate the nutrient breakdown using pie charts and bar graphs.
-Nutrition Range Filter: Allow users to select a range of nutritional value, and provide a list of food that has the nutritional value within the range.
+- Nutrition Range Filter: Allow users to select a range of nutritional value, and provide a list of food that has the nutritional value within the range.
-Nutrition Level Filter: For example, if the highest amount of fat among all foods is 30 grams, then foods with less than 10 grams of fat would be considered "low" in fat content.
+- Nutrition Level Filter: For example, if the highest amount of fat among all foods is 30 grams, then foods with less than 10 grams of fat would be considered "low" in fat content.
 The system will convert all the food content into high, mid or low in nutrient content (eg: coffee high in sugar, low in calories, mid in carb, etc), system then allow user to filter food base on nutritional content level (eg user filter food which low in sugar, low in calories and low in carbs).
-Nutrition Tracker: Allow users to select foods and check how much a specific nutrient contributes based on the quantity they input and display it via pie charts.
+- Nutrition Tracker: Allow users to select foods and check how much a specific nutrient contributes based on the quantity they input and display it via pie charts.
 For example: if a user wants to track their daily sugar intake, they can input their recommended amount (e.g., 100g) and select foods.
 The system will display the sugar content of the selected food (e.g., 24g from coffee) as a percentage of the recommended intake, shown in a pie chart (e.g., 24g out of 100g).